spd789562/wz-reader-rs/README.md

 }
 ```

-You can find more example usage in the [examples] folder.
+You can find more example usage in the [examples](./examples) folder.

 ## License

-This project is licensed under the [MIT license][license].
+This project is licensed under the [MIT license](./LICENSE.txt).